hadronized/blog/helix-2023.md

 Then I need to think about _exhaustion_: I’m really tired of maintaining TWiN.

 See, the idea is to communicate, every week, about what has happened in the **Neovim** world, whether it’s core or plugins.
 What I had initially in mind was to _bootstrap_ the couple of first releases and let people adopt and contribute to it.
-On the 2nd of January 2023 will be released **TWiN #25**, which means that I’m currently on a 25 weeks streak.
-What it basically means is that, every  week (most of the time Sundays), I skim Reddit, GitHub projects, man pages, etc. to get as much information as I can, and create a really big PR containing the weekly update.
-That PR is merged and available on the very next day (Monday) for every neovimmers to enjoy reading on Monday morning with a nice cup of coffee, tea or whatever you like at breakfast.
+On the 2nd of January 2023 is released **TWiN #25**, which means that I’m currently on a 25 weeks streak.
+What it basically tells is that, every week (most of the time Sundays), I skim Reddit, GitHub projects, man pages, etc. to get as much information as I can, and create a really big PR containing the weekly update.
+That PR is merged and available on the very next day (Monday) for every neovimmers to enjoy reading on Monday morning with a nice cup of coffee, tea or whatever you like for breakfast.

-So every week, one person (me) spends hours skimming many projects, while what I thought would happen was that many plugin authors would contribute once every two months a very small text to explain their new plugis / change.
+So every week, one person (me) spends hours skimming many projects, while what I thought would happen was that many plugin authors would contribute once every two months a very small text to explain their new plugins / change.
 The difference is massive: on one side, you have a single developer doing a big amount of work… every week.
 On the other side, you would have many developers doing a very small amount of work every time they release something… which is clearly not every week (and even then?).

 I think I have enough distance with the project to admit I failed marketing my idea.
 Someone once told me that I was basically doing free advertisement for plugin authors, which is actually true.
-People mention they would like to donate to contribute and ensure that I keep doing what I do, but I don’t money — hosting costs me 10€/month and the domain name is 10€/year, I can take that on my own.
-I want contributions.
+People mention they would like to donate to contribute and ensure that I keep doing what I do, but I don’t want money — hosting costs me 10€/month and the domain name is 10€/year, I can sustain that on my own.
+What I need is contributions.
 It wouldn’t cost much for a plugin author to open a PR to [twin-contents](https://github.com/phaazon/this-week-in-neovim-contents/pulls) and add their update to the upcoming week.
-There’s a few of regular contributors, writing good PRs I rarely need to modify.
+There’s a few regular contributors, writing good PRs I rarely need to modify.
 But most of the weeks are contribution-free, and it saddens me even more when I see the reaction of plugin authors on Reddit, like _“Oh yeah my plugin made it to TWiN!”_ Every time I read that, I think _“Great, next time maybe they will be pushing the update themselves to help me?”_ And most of the time, they don’t.